Keyword (linguistics): Translatability

 Barbara Cassin studies keywords in a more traditional manner, striving to define the words specific to individual cultures, in order to demonstrate that many of our keywords are partially "untranslatable" into their "equivalents.
 The Greeks may need four words to cover all the meanings English-speakers have in mind when speaking of "love".
 Similarly, the French find that "liberté" suffices, while English-speakers attribute different associations to "liberty" and "freedom": "freedom of speech" or "freedom of movement", but "the Statue of Liberty".

+Software-assisted identification

+Keywords are identified by software that compares a word-list of the text with a word-list based on a larger reference corpus.
+Software such as e.g. WordSmith, lists keywords and phrases and allows plotting their occurrence as they appear in texts.